The stats on small business failure are so staggering, whichever country you choose, they undermine small business success.

 Let’s look at this in a little more detail.

-If you expect your business to immediately take over from your previous job, you are setting it up for failure.
+But if you expect your business to immediately take over from your previous job, you are setting it up for failure.
 You see, in many cases, it just can’t.

 “Let’s hold our meeting at “XXX Restaurant” the food ain’t bad!”
 I said to my colleague who wanted my help.

 “Who?
 Not me!
 That man is a jerk!”